Boeroes

 - Education And Learning Styles

-- Education is highly valued, with a focus on both formal schooling and practical skills.
-The community supports educational initiatives that preserve cultural heritage.
+- Education is highly valued, with a focus on practical agricultural skills and formal schooling.

 - Learning Styles